 So, what exercises can a momma with a protruding tummy do?

 Most exercises are safe to perform, as long as you understand your limits and practice caution at all times.
 Swimming, brisk walking, or even low-impact aerobics are possible, under the supervision of a certified instructor.
-Personal instructors who specialise in prenatal exercises are able to customise workout routines according to your comfort levels.
+Personal instructors who specialize in prenatal exercises are able to customize workout routines according to your comfort levels.
 As you progress in your pregnancy, certain modifications will need to be made such as not lifting heavy weights over head or in any position that would make you strain, not laying prone and not putting your head below your heart.
-A personal trainer can ensure your safety while helping you optimise your health as well as your baby’s.
+A personal trainer can ensure your safety while helping you optimize your health as well as your baby’s.

 Article source: fitpregnancy.com